Archer MacMackin: Film career

 MacMackin got connected to the motion picture studios in Chicago.
 In 1909 he was in charge of buying new stories for Essanay Studios.
 He would put advertisements in periodicals directed at writers telling authors what type of stories Essanay was currently purchasing and giving his name and the studio address for the budding authors to send their submissions.

 In May 1913, a portion of the Essanay film company moved from Chicago to Ithaca, New York – among them was MacMackin who was now working as an assistant director.
 The head of Essanay in Ithaca was Theodore Wharton.
 Ithaca was chosen because Wharton wanted to make college films and hoped to film at the university.
 Ithaca was also chosen due to the scenic waterfalls and natural gorges around it which photographed well.
 A final requirement for early film making was direct sunlight in which to photograph even indoor scenes; this was provided by a glass-domed stadium owned by the college which became the film studio.
 Francis X. Bushman and Beverly Bayne appeared as the stars in the Essanay films being filmed in Ithaca.
 David Hargen was the camera operator and Al Tracey was the property manager.

 MacMackin directed his first film, The 'Lemon, starring Whitney Raymond in 1912.
 The following year he directed two films including The Way Perilous, and produced four of which he also directed.
 In 1915, he directed thirty six films, serving as a writer for six.
 By 1917, MacMackin had directed seventy-four pictures and was working at Edward Small Inc. in New York City where he lived with his family.
 He worked as a writer on his final film, the 1920 comedy The Rookie's Return, starring Douglas MacLean.
 Many of his works were connected with Frank Borzage.

 Later career

-During the 1930s, Archer MacMackin took a job with the WPA traveling throughout the United States giving week-long workshops on how to construct marionettes, write scripts, and give puppet shows.
+During the 1930s, Archer MacMackin took a job with the Federal Theatre Project, traveling throughout the United States giving week-long workshops on how to construct marionettes, write scripts, and give puppet shows.
 Archer also wrote a book about the art of puppetry, Puppetry: Training Course Manual, in 1941 which was published in a mimeographed book which was then bound.